Alvearie/imaging-ingestion/docs/dimse-proxy/overview.md

   natsSecure: true
   # The root name of NATS subject where the proxy is subscribing and publishing messages
   natsSubjectRoot: DIMSE
+  # The NATS subject channel to use
+  natsSubjectChannel: A
   # The name of the Secret that contains the JWT token that will be used to  access to the NATS Subject.
 Provide this if NATS Accounts are being used for isolation.
   natsTokenSecret: nats-dicom-proxy-token
   proxy: {}